-The Flagler Juvenile Justice advisory council meets at 9 a.m. in the third-floor training room at the Government Services Building.
+The Flagler County Values Adjustment Board holds a hearing at 10 a.m. in the third-floor conference room, 3B, at the Government Services Building.

 Note: Most proceedings below can be followed live on the Florida Channel.

-Kidcare for children of immigrants: The Senate Health and Human Services Appropriations Subcommittee will take up a proposal (SB 248), filed by Chairman Rene Garcia, R-Hialeah, that would help children of legal immigrants get coverage through the KidCare subsidized health-insurance program.
+Kidcare eligibility: The Senate Health Policy Committee will take up a proposal (SB 248), filed by Sen. Rene Garcia, R-Hialeah, that would help children of legal immigrants get health coverage through the KidCare subsidized health-insurance program.
 The proposal would eliminate a five-year waiting period for “lawfully residing” immigrant children to receive KidCare coverage.
-(10 a.m.)
+(4 p.m.)

 –Compiled by the News Service of Florida and FlaglerLive